Asiapeters/Smart-Thermostat-Prototype/README.md

 2. Open the project in Code Composer 10.1.1.
 3. Build the code onto the TI Development Board.
 4. Monitor and adjust the thermostat settings using the buttons and LED feedback.

+## Contributing
+Feel free to open issues or submit pull requests.
+Contributions are welcome!